marcelscruz/fortune-teller/README.md

 # Fortune Teller

-Fortune Teller is a game where you can impress your friends by guessing.
+Fortune Teller is a game that you can impress your friends by guessing their questions.

 ## How to play